PAYING TRAFFIC E-CHALLAN FOR MUMBAI- GUIDELINES TO FOLLOW

 •Step 3: Enter the Captcha Code and enter “Get Details”.

-•Step 4: You will be directed to a new page, kindly verify the details of the traffic offense and its challan, and then proceed for the payment part.
+•Step 4: verify the details of the traffic offense and its challan.

 HOW TO CHECK TRAFFIC FINE AND E-CHALLAN STATUS?

-The e-challan is sent via SMS on your registered mobile number or you may receive a hard copy of the challan at your registered address.
+or else you may receive a hard copy of the challan at your address.

-e-Challan needs to paid within the 60 days from the date of the issue.
-In case, if you miss to make the payment, then it may be forwarded to the court.
+e-Challan needs to paid within 60 days from the date of the issue.
+In case, if you miss making the payment, then it may forward to the court.

 •Step 1: Go to https://echallan.parivahan.gov.in/